-In short, this spectacular '32 Hi-Boy features the best of everything, and is the perfect street rod for someone who wants a fully sorted show stopper.
-It features an unbeatable combination of classic good looks and modern hot rod technology wrapped in a professional build that simply cannot be duplicated for anywhere near our asking price.
-What more can you ask for?
-So, if you're looking to score a sweet hot rod that mixes classic good looks with modern road manners, call us today!
+In short, this award winning Hi-Boy has the best of everything, and is perfect for the '32 Ford fan that wants a fully completed and show ready car.
+It has classic good looks, modern hot rod technology and a professional build that simply cannot be duplicated for the asking price.
+Call today!